 A Few Words of Warning

-Yes, diatomaceous earth is a very safe pesticide…if it is food-grade.
+Yes, diatomaceous earth is a very safe pesticide…if it is feed-grade.
 Please be aware that pool-grade DE is chemically treated and therefore poisonous to both animals and humans.
-Only food-grade DE is safe to use for parasite control.
+Only feed-grade DE is safe to use for parasite control in pets and livestock.

 The other caution is to avoid inhaling diatomaceous earth.
 The fine particles that kill parasites can also damage your lungs.